 Our US credit team annually defines a focus list of companies, prioritising issuers designated 'red' or 'orange' by our proprietary climate colours framework as described in our TCFD-Article 29 Report.
+They accounted for engagements with 'red' or 'orange' accounted for 60%.

-They accounted for 42% of engagements (including both 'Engagement with Objective' and 'Sustainability Dialogue') conducted by the US credit team over the course of 2023.
+42% of engagements (including both 'Engagement with Objective' and 'Sustainability Dialogue') conducted by the US credit team over the course of 2022.
 When looking specifically at Engagement with Objective,